Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Further details on experiments

 In this section, we outline the details and design choices for our experiments and non-stationary environments.
-We use the \texttt{Ant} and \texttt{HalfCheetah} environments with the ‘v5’ versions of MuJoCo \citep{todorov2012mujoco}, as these tasks are stable and do not reward the agent for maintaining stability.
+We use the \texttt{Ant} and \texttt{HalfCheetah} environments with the ‘v5’ versions of MuJoCo \citep{todorov2012mujoco}, as these tasks do not reward the agent for maintaining stability.

-\subsubsection{Slippery Environments}
+\subsubsection{Slippery environments}

 Our experimental design is inspired by \citet{dohare2021continual, dohare2024loss}.
 We construct a non-stationary environment by varying the floor's friction coefficient.
-Searching for feasible friction values we set the minimum at $0.5$ and the maximum at $4.0$.
-Outside of this range, solving the tasks either become infeasible or yield low rewards due to excessive action costs, limited movement, or the agent simply falling.
+Searching for feasible friction values, we set the minimum at $0.5$ and the maximum at $4.0$.
+Outside of this range, solving the tasks either becomes infeasible or yields low rewards due to excessive action costs, limited movement, or the agent simply falling.

 To introduce variation across tasks while ensuring differences between tasks, we incrementally change the friction by $0.25$, resulting in 15 distinct tasks.
-We implement two strategies for these changes: \begin{itemize} \item \texttt{decreasing}: Friction starts at its maximum value and gradually decreases. \item \texttt{increasing}: Friction starts at its minimum value and gradually increases. \end{itemize} These setups ensures that the agents experience non-stationarity in both increasing and decreasing friction scenarios.
+We implement two strategies for these changes: \begin{itemize}[wide=2.0em] \item \texttt{decreasing}: Friction starts at its maximum value and gradually decreases. \item \texttt{increasing}: Friction starts at its minimum value and gradually increases. \end{itemize} These setups ensures that the agents experience non-stationarity in both increasing and decreasing friction scenarios.
 We implement these changes by modifying the publicly available environment XML files\footnote{\url{https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/mujoco/assets/ant.xml}} \footnote{\url{https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/mujoco/assets/half_cheetah.xml}} to adjust the floor friction coefficients.

-\subsubsection{Paralysis Environments}
+\subsubsection{Paralysis environments}